geoffswc/Document-Classification/README.md

 How to create, populate, and apply a sentiment model on a very small set of observations (documents).

+### Stem-Lemma-Example.ipynb

+How to use the stemming and lemmatizing libraries to condense multiple words into a common base.

+### Prepare-Document-Example.ipynb

+How to transform a single document (string) into the words and phrases most likely to be relevant for a classification algorithm.
+Covers removal of stop words, removal of non-alpha or non-numeric text, stemming/lemmatizing, vectorization of documents.

 ### Movie-Reviews-Pipeline.ipynb

 How to use a scikit-learn pipeline to more efficently create, populate, and apply a sentiment prediction model on a larger document collection.